Saban Entertainment,

 Mattel had

-let their trademark lapse and ToyMax took over production of the line beginning
+let their trademark lapse and ToyMax took over production beginning in 1992.
+They

 newly-christened and expanded line of “Plasti-Goop” in a slotted oven called